eatthinkdu/eatthinkdu.github.io/_posts/2015-08-14-elephant-in-the-room.md

 Which, you know, makes sense, since apartheid ended a mere 20 years ago.

-I am hyper-aware of my biases from previous experiences, my political correctness and sensitivities, but simultaneously acknowledge my lack of knowledge.
+I am hyper-aware of my biases, my political correctness and sensitivities, but simultaneously acknowledge my lack of knowledge.
 I am conflicted between being upset about what I'm seeing in Cape Town, yet realizing these problems are not isolated to just this part of the world.
-These problems also existed and still exist in America.

-<h3>It's the elephant in the room.
-So let's talk.</h3>
+<h3>Race is not something I've mentioned at all so far in my posts.</h3>

-There's a lot of racial separation in Cape Town.
+But I wanted to take the time to share my thoughts on how race has impacted my experience, since it <i>has</i> been a part of my time here in Cape Town.

 From personal experiences, bars and clubs will often either be all white or all black, and social scenes with races intermingling are few and far between.
 The wait staff at almost every restaurant will be all black, yet the manager will almost always be white.
 Same goes for a lot of the other jobs in the service industry -- construction, housework.
 Poverty, homelessness, and race seem to be so strongly correlated.